alberti42/Keynote-Progress-Bar/README.md

 - `FlipUpsideDown`: (true/false) Flips the progress bar upside down.
 - `SetAllPositionsEqual`: (true/false) Sets all progress bar positions to be equal.
 Check [this section](#set-all-positions-equal) for more details.
 - `Margins`: (array of numbers) Margins around the progress bar in the format `{top,right,bottom,left}`.
 - `SameAsPreviousAutomatic`: (true/false; default=false) Applies the command SaveAsPrevious automatically on each slide subsequent to a _Magic Move_ transition.
+Check [this section](#same-as-previous) for more details.

 #### 5.1.2.
 Commands on individual slides<a id="configuration-syntax-individuals"></a>